Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Research Methodology

 \subsection{Search Strategy}

-Guided by the RQs, we adopt an iterative search strategy.
-We repeatedly query digital libraries using Boolean combinations of relevant keywords, and after each iteration, we refine the keywords to improve coverage.
-This process continues until the final search results include all publications from a manually identified benchmark set.
+Guided by the RQs, we adopt an iterative search strategy that queries digital libraries using Boolean combinations of relevant keywords.
+The keywords are refined after each iteration to improve coverage, and the process continues until all manually identified publications are retrieved.